 - Does your discomfort radiate to the different parts of your body?

 - What information would you use to describe your pain?

 - Do you have symptoms and signs aside from chest pain, like difficulty in breathing, dizziness, lightheadedness, or vomiting?

 - If you have high blood pressure the one who gets medication for it?

 - Did you smoke?
 If yes, then how much?

 - Do you use illegal drugs, like cocaine?

 Tests and diagnosis

 - Electrocardiogram (ECG).
-This test shows the electrical exercise of your heart by electrodes connected to your skin.
+This test shows the electrical signal of your heart by electrodes attached to your skin.
 Because damaged heart muscle doesn’t conduct electrical desires usually, the ECG may show that a heart attack has happened or is ongoing.

 - Blood tests.
 Your doctor may require blood tests to check for raised levels of several enzymes normally located in cardiac muscle.
 Injury to heart cells from an illness may provide these enzymes to flow, over hours, into your blood.

 - Chest X-ray.
-An X-ray of your chest enables doctors to check the health of your lungs and therefore the capacity and shape of your heart and larger blood vessels.
+An X-ray of your chest enables doctors to check the health of your lungs and therefore the capacity and size of your heart and large blood vessels.
 A chest X-ray further can show lung problems like a disease or a failed lung.

 - Computerized tomography (CT scan).
 CT scans are usually wont to view for a blood clot in your lung (pulmonary embolism) or to discuss your aorta to make sure you are not having an aortic operation.